Shalom Nagar: Later years

 Nagar was present at the Cave of the Patriarchs massacre, in which 29 Palestinians were killed by far-right Zionist extremist Baruch Goldstein, in Hebron in 1994.
+In The Hangman, he describes hearing gunshots, picking up his weapon, and holding closed the door to Abraham's tomb while Goldstein tried to get him to open it.
 Soon after, he moved his family back to Holon, later saying that he was unwilling to continue to live "in that kind of situation".
-In Hatalyan, Nagar said that he still did not understand why Goldstein carried out the shooting: "It pains him that Jews are being killed, but it doesn't pain him to kill Arabs?
+In The Hangman, Nagar said that he still did not understand why Goldstein carried out the shooting: "It pains him that Jews are being killed, but it doesn't pain him to kill Arabs?
 Arabs were created in God's image too."

 According to the Jewish Herald-Voice, when a German media outlet asked to interview Nagar in 2004 he insisted that the interview take place in his kollel.
 The paper described the "Jewish study hall" as being "anything but quiet", scattered with books and filled with loud, argumentative voices.
-When the German reporter asked why he wanted to be interviewed in such a noisy environment, Nagar responded that he wanted any television interview, likely to be watched by millions of Germans, to show that the Jewish people were thriving on the values, culture and traditions that "Hitler and Eichmann [...] wanted to decimate".
+When the German reporter asked why he wanted to be interviewed in such a noisy environment, Nagar responded that he wanted any television interview, likely to be watched by millions of Germans, to show that the Jewish people were thriving on the values, culture and traditions that "Hitler and Eichmann ... wanted to decimate".

 In 2012, fifty years after Eichmann's execution, Nagar was invited to the opening of an exhibition on Eichmann's capture at the Museum of the Jewish Diaspora.
 In an interview with NRG Ma'ariv, he remarked that he had not been invited to the Holocaust museum at Yad Vashem, and expressed the view that he would have received more recognition had he been Ashkenazi rather than Yemeni.

 In his mid-seventies, Nagar was still working as a kosher slaughterer in Holon.
 Writing for Jewish News Syndicate, Gabriel Erem described Nagar as "soft-spoken" and "pious".
 Erem described in 2021 hearing of Nagar's poor medical condition and modest home, and rallying descendants of Holocaust families to finance "a suitable, medically supervised, first-rate senior home for the last living hero of an era".
 Nagar died on 26 November 2024, with reports placing his age at either 86 or 88.
 He was survived by his wife Ora and three of their four children; his son Noam had died following a cancer diagnosis.